eugnsp/library/README.md

 # Data structures, algorithms, and C++ reference library

-This is a library of usefull and interesting references – web pages, videos, books, research papers – on common data structures and algorithms with an emphasis on C++ when it comes to their implementation.
+:construction: A library of usefull and interesting references – web pages, videos, books, research papers – on common data structures and algorithms with an emphasis on C++ when it comes to their implementation.

 ## Table of contents